yezhengkai/ERINN/README.md

 - Use `conda develop src` to install package of the current project in "development mode".

 ### Use poetry
-- Make sure you have python interpreter in your system.
+- Make sure you have the appropriate version of the python interpreter in your system.
 - Install [poetry](https://python-poetry.org/docs/) and set your preferred shell environment so that you can use the `poetry` command.
 - Open your preferred shell and change the directory to the repository you downloaded.
 - Use `poetry install --no-dev` to install dependencies and package of the current project.
 (If you want to install dev dependencies, use `poetry install`)

 ### Use pip
-- Make sure you have python interpreter and pip in your system.
+- Make sure you have the appropriate version of the python interpreter and pip in your system.
 - Open your preferred shell and change the directory to the repository you downloaded.
 - Use `pip install -r requirement.txt` to install dependencies.
 (If you want to install dev dependencies, use `pip install -r requirement_dev.txt`)
 - Use `pip install -e src` to install package of the current project in "development mode".